newtykip/canvas-gif/readme.md

 canvas-gif is an NPM library that allows you to manipulate the frames of GIFs using [node-canvas](https://github.com/Automattic/node-canvas).

+**canvas-gif has been deprecated.**
+I seldom use Node.js, let alone do I have a use for a package like this.
+If you are interested in taking over development, feel free to fork it and publish it yourself.
+My time with this library, however, has come to a halt.

 ### How does it work?

 It works by following these instructions: